 On evolution of leave-taking

-Baehren focused her research on behaviours habitually occurring among baboons before intended separation took form.
+Baehren focused her research on behaviours habitually occurring among baboons before the intended separation took form.
 She undertook three months of fieldwork in Mozambique, making opportunistic videos of baboons in their natural habitat.
-From hours of recordings, she had to select only parts in which behaviour of animals before separation was clearly visible and the whole leave-taking process was not interrupted by interaction with another baboon.
-A potential reoccurring behavioural pattern that she detected was the orientation of the individual in direction of departure, several-second-long eye gaze in the same way and self-scratch.
+From hours of recordings, she had to select only parts in which the behaviour of animals before separation was clearly visible, and the whole leave-taking process was not interrupted by interaction with another baboon.
+A potential reoccurring behavioural pattern that she detected was the orientation of the individual in the direction of departure, several-second-long eye gaze in the same way and self-scratch.
 All these parts of separation with details on the evolution of leave-taking will be analysed in much greater depth in the paper that is currently in preparation.
 Lucy Baehren showed us several pages from it during her talk, so we are looking forward to reading it once it is published and recommend it to everyone interested in the topic.